AdiKul1294/Group3-POPL-Project/README.md

 Rust's memory architecture, characterised by ownership, borrowing, and lifetimes, offers strong safety and control without a garbage collector.
 This minimises the risk of issues like dangling pointers and segmentation faults.
-In contrast, languages like JavaScript, commonly used in microservices, lack these safety mechanisms, potentially leading to runtime crashes and memory-related problems.
+In contrast, languages like JavaScript, commonly used in microservices, lacks these safety mechanisms, potentially leading to runtime crashes and memory-related problems.
 Our project aims to compare the memory safety mechanisms of Rust and JavaScript in the context of microservices development and hopefully show that Rust is more reliable